 AHSL 7450 Pediatric Audiology (4:3:1) A study of behavioral and objective audiological evaluation, as well as the habilitation and rehabilitation, of infants and children.
-Also includes information on the fundamental basis of oto-acoustic emissions and its usage for testing infants and children.

-AHSL 7544 Amplification (5:4:1) A comprehensive introduction of amplification devices, methods, and techniques.
+AHSL 7444 Amplification (4:3:1) A comprehensive introduction of amplification devices, methods, and techniques.
 Consideration of special populations and their diverse needs will also be included.